blindsidenetworks/moodle-atto_recordrtc/README.md

 ### Common problems

-* _For developers_: If trying to update Bowser dependency for the project, it is necessary to replace the named definition at the top of the file with an anonymous one, like so:
+* **For developers**: If trying to update Bowser dependency for the project, it is necessary to replace the named definition at the top of the file with an anonymous one, like so:

-  Old code:
+  *Old code*:
   ```
   !function (root, name, definition) {
     if (typeof module != 'undefined' && module.exports) module.exports = definition()